 - Growth in number of households exceeding growth in supply.

-- Growth in mortgage industry with banking deregulation enabling more mortgages to be made available.
+- Growth in the mortgage industry with banking deregulation enabling more mortgages to be made available.

-UK industrial output was hit hard by recession of 1981, but showed good recovery in later part of the 1980s.
+UK industrial output was hit hard by the recession of 1981.
+This was due to deflationary fiscal and monetary policy and also a strong Pound which made exports less competitive.
+Industrial production rose in the later part of the 1980s.
 The 1991 recession hit consumer spending as much as industrial output.

-The 1980s also saw the decline of traditional heavy industries like coal, steel and ship-building.
+The 1980s also saw the decline of traditional heavy industries like coal, steel and ship-building as UK firms lost their comparative advantage.
 (See: Decline of the coal industry)